 C) That Mormons forgot to make covenants at the temple

-D) That many Latter-day Saints made covenants and then didn’t keep them
+D) That many Latter-day Saints who made covenants didn’t keep them

-4. Which of the following is NOT a reason to keep a person from receiving blessings from God?
+4. Which of the following is NOT a reason to keep a Mormon from receiving blessings from God?

 A) Disobeying God